santiagoLopez1712/amaretis_rag_system/README.md

 # 🎯 AMARETIS Marketing Intelligence System

 ## 🌍 Overview
-**AMARETIS** is a multi-agent AI system designed in Göttingen (Germany) to support marketing teams and decision-makers in tasks such as campaign planning, compliance validation, data analysis, and RAG-based knowledge management.
+**AMARETIS Marketing Intelligence System** is a multi-agent AI system designed in Göttingen (Germany) to support marketing teams and decision-makers in tasks such as campaign planning, compliance validation, data analysis, and RAG-based knowledge management.

 The system combines advanced LLM orchestration (via **LangGraph** and **LangChain**) with specialized AI agents — each trained for a distinct domain — all coordinated by a central **SupervisorManager**.
 It integrates **retrieval-augmented generation (RAG)**, **compliance auditing**, and **automated brief generation** into a unified intelligent assistant.